-In search of the perfect waffle recipe?
+In search of the ultimate waffle recipe?
 We found it (them)!

 “We need to remember what’s important in life: friends, waffles, work.
 Or waffles, friends, work.
 Doesn’t matter, but work is third.”
 Leslie Knope, aka Amy Poehler from Parks & Rec, had it right: waffles are begging for our attention.
 Yes, we respect the plain, well-made waffle.
 Crunchier than pancakes, but so fluffy.
 Their flat shape and deep square crevices implore us to fill them with delicious, syrupy toppings.

 Of course, fresh fruits are at home atop waffles too, but unexpected flavors work their magic even better – cornbread, pumpkin and even hot fudge.
 If you’re ready to ditch the Bisquick and give Mrs. Butterworth what she desires, check out these 4 waffle recipes that are sure to deliver sweetness, spice and everything nice.

 Combine flour, sugar, baking powder, baking soda, and salt in a large bowl.
 In a separate bowl, whisk buttermilk, melted butter and eggs to combine, then stir this into the flour mixture.
 Fold in apple and cheddar.
 Brush hot waffle iron lightly with vegetable oil and dump about 1/2 cup of batter into each mold (more or less depending on the size of your iron–I used a Belgian waffle one).
 Top each waffle with a folded prosciutto slice and close iron.
 Cook waffles according to manufacturer’s instructions until they’re browned and cooked through.
 Continue until batter is gone–makes about 4-5 waffles (more if you use a smaller iron).
 Serves 2-3.

 Chili & Cornbread Waffle Stack Recipe